netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ## To Keep Only Flows From Certain Interfaces
 If your sensors are exporting all flows, but only those using a particular interface are relevant, use this option in the .env file.
 The collectors and importer will save/read all incoming flows, but the logstash pipeline will drop those that do not have src_ifindex OR dst_inindex equal to one of those listed.

 In the .env file, uncomment lines in the appropriate section and enter the information required.
 Be sure `ifindex_filter_flag=True` with "True" capitalized as shown, any sensor names are spelled exactly right, and list all the ifindex values of flows that should be kept and processed.
-Some examples:
+Some examples (use just one!):

 ```sh
 ifindex_filter_keep=123